marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/reviewed_questions/question_05/question_05.md

 }
 ```

-A. It outputs 100 100.
+A. It outputs 100 100. <br>
-B. It outputs 100 99
+B. It outputs 100 99 <br>
-C. The output cannot be determined ahead of time.
+C. The output cannot be determined ahead of time. <br>
-D. The code does not compile.
+D. The code does not compile. <br>
-E. It compiles but throws an exception at runtime.
+E. It compiles but throws an exception at runtime. <br>
-F. It compiles but enters an infinite loop at runtime.
+F. It compiles but enters an infinite loop at runtime. <br>
-G. None of the above
+G. None of the above. <br>

 ## Correct Answer: E